Part III – Stomach and Prostate

 What if someone pointed to the fact that bromide competes with iodine in the body and binds to the same receptors?
 Would they then conclude that the body needs more bromine?
 Or that the body can use bromine as a replacement in the absence of iodine?
 Or that there is a preference for bromine?

-Those who accept that the stomach needs I2 will also be careful not to take Vitamin C with the I2 because it will be reduced to iodide.
+Those who accept that the stomach needs molecular iodine will also be careful not to take Vitamin C with the iodine because it will be reduced to iodide.
 There is no evidence of the Japanese being careful to avoid taking any form of Vitamin C when they are also having seafood and sea vegetables.
 If so it would have been clearly referenced in books about iodine.
-We have not found evidence of this but would be very interested to know if anyone else has.
-We do not believe the Japanese avoided taking Vitamin C along with their iodine rich diets.
+We can assume the Japanese did not avoid taking Vitamin C along with their iodine rich diets.
 We see this practice as a recent innovation.
-Vitamin C is incredibly important to take in large amounts, and on a regular basis.
+We maintain that Vitamin C is important to take on a regular basis.

-The evidence shows that the stomach utilizes I-.
+The evidence shows that the stomach utilizes iodide (I-).
 It is well absorbed in the gastrointestinal tract and also has powerful antioxidant properties.
-The argument, and you would be generous to call it that, for the stomach having preference for I2 is not a strong one.
+The argument, and you would be generous to call it that, for the stomach having preference for molecular iodine (I2) is not a strong one.
 While in some minds it may raise a question on the form preferred, evidence and/or reasoning still needs to be provided to reach any conclusions.

-The prostate has sodium-iodide symporters (NIS) for the purpose of taking up I- into the cells.
-This indicates that the prostate uses I-.
-No argument is really given for the preference of I2 by the prostate.
-The connection to the Japanese diet is often made however when you consider that this diet contains high amounts of I-, and not I2, it should be clear that I- is the preferred form.
+The prostate has sodium-iodide symporters (NIS) for the purpose of taking up potassium iodide (I-) into the cells.
+This indicates that the prostate uses iodide.
+No evidence or argument is given for the preference of molecular iodine (I2) by the prostate.
+The connection to the Japanese diet is made clear however when you consider that this diet contains high amounts of iodide, and not molecular iodine.
+It follows then that iodide is the preferred form.
 We explore this in more detail in the Iodine and Iodides in Seaweeds and Supplements post.

 Preventing Prostate Cancer with Potassium Iodide

-Both normal and cancer cells depend on NIS for the uptake of I-.32 In one study, NIS was found in 52% of prostate tumors and was associated with more aggressive tumors.33 It may be that not enough I- was making it to the prostate.
+Both normal and cancer cells depend on NIS for the uptake of iodide.32 In one study, NIS was found in 52% of prostate tumors and was associated with more aggressive tumors.33 It may be that not enough iodide was making it to the prostate.
 Perhaps the NIS was not functioning properly.
-I- is used by the prostate and positively affects its overall health.
+Iodide is used by the prostate and positively affects its overall health.

-The evidence shows that the prostate uses I-.
+The evidence shows that the prostate uses iodide (I-).
 As with the mammary glands, we must consider if the thyroid getting enough iodine and that there is enough available for the rest of the body.
 We must also ensure that the prostate NIS are functioning.
-Beyond these potential issues, KI will provide the prostate with the iodine that it needs.
+Beyond these potential issues, potassium iodide (KI) will provide the prostate with the needed iodine.

-The breasts, stomach and prostate all take up and use I- or KI.
-There is strong evidence that supports this position.
-The arguments and evidence presented for using Lugol’s form is not as strong.
+The breasts, stomach and prostate all take up and use iodide or potassium iodide.
+There is strong evidence supporting this whereas the arguments and evidence presented for using Lugol’s form is weak.
 It is important to remember that the 12.5 mg estimate for daily maintenance amount of iodine was based on the consumption of seaweed in Japan.
-Seaweed contains mostly the I- form of iodine.35 The 12.5 mg estimate was confirmed by testing the amount of I- excreted in the urine at different dosage levels.
-It should be noted that we cannot test for I2 levels in blood serum or urine.
+Seaweed contains mostly the iodide form of iodine.35 The 12.5 mg estimate was confirmed by testing the amount of iodide excreted in the urine at different dosage levels.
+It should be noted that we cannot test for molecular iodine (I2) levels in blood serum or urine.
 We only test for I- levels.
-The tests indicated that approximately 12.5 mg is the amount we should be taking for maintenance on a daily basis.
-Beyond that the body begins to rapidly expel the excess I-.
-Given these facts, we maintain that a safe maintenance amount of iodine is 12.5 mg and that it should taken orally in an I- form such as KI.
+These tests indicated that approximately 12.5 mg is the amount we should be taking for maintenance on a daily basis.
+Beyond that the iodine sufficient body begins to rapidly expel the excess iodide.
+Thus, we maintain that a safe maintenance amount of iodine is 12.5 mg and that it should taken orally in a primarily iodide form such as potassium iodide.

 In this section we

-- looked at the known benefits of KI in the stomach and prostate
+- looked at the known benefits of potassium iodide (KI) in the stomach and prostate

-- examined the argument for I2 preference in the stomach and showed its weaknesses
+- examined the argument for molecular iodine (I2) preference in the stomach and showed its weaknesses

-- showed there is no argument given for I2 preference in the prostate
+- showed there is no argument given for molecular iodine (I2) preference in the prostate

 In Part IV we will discuss why Lugol’s is also effective and why both forms are the right answer.
 We will then identify and discuss what some poor answers are to regarding iodine supplementation.